doriantaylor/rb-forget-passwords/README.md

 ### `email_sent` (currently handled by `email-sent.xhtml`)

-This is the confirmation page people see when LazyAuth has accepted their e-mmail address and sent the link-containing e-mail.
+This is the confirmation page people see when ForgetPasswords has accepted their e-mmail address and sent the link-containing e-mail.

 ### `post_only` (currently handled by `post-405.xhtml`)